SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeBuildProjectProjectCache.md

 ## SYNOPSIS
 Adds an AWS::CodeBuild::Project.ProjectCache resource property to the template.
 ProjectCache is a property of the AWS CodeBuild Project: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html resource that specifies information about the cache for the build project.
+If ProjectCache is not specified, then both of its properties default to NO_CACHE.

 ## SYNTAX